 WAS lapel pins can be ordered by checking the appropriate box on the paper application, however, there is no check box for the pin on LoTW applications.
 If you submit an application via LoTW and you would like the pin, please note, on the lower portion of the 'field check list' form that you would like to add the lapel pin to your order and add the $5.00 for the pin to the credit card you noted for payment.
 If you are sending a check for payment instead of a credit card, be sure to add an additional $5.00 to your check for the pin.

 A wall plaque is also available for 5 Band WAS.
 The cost of the plaque with shipping in the United States is $60.00.
 For International mailings, the cost is $80.00.
 A 5-Band WAS lapel pin is also available for $5.00.
 The order form for the plaque and pin can be found here.
-Applicants can forward it by postal mail, FAX or even by e-mail.
+Applicants can send their application by postal mail, FAX or by e-mail.

 c/o ARRL HQ